psnosignaluk/homelab/README.md

 I'd love an AM5 desktop and a shiny new GPU, but frankly shat myself when looking at the cost of bringing my AM4 machine up to AM5 spec.
 So instead:

-- [ ] Minisforum AI X1 Pro AMD Ryzen AI 9 HX 370 w/ 32GB RAM and a 1TB SSD
+- [ ] Minisforum MS-A2 Barebones w/ Ryzen 9 9955HX
 - [ ] Asus ROG Strix XG32UQ 4K monitor
 - [ ] Wooting 60HE+ keyboard
 - [x] Logitech G Superlight Pro mouse